decentraland/old-documentation/_posts/development-guide/2021-04-03-event-listeners.md

 > Note: The rotation refers to that of the camera, not to that of the avatar.
 So if the player is in 3rd person, the avatar may be facing a different direction than the camera.

 Using these events is a lot more efficient than fetching the `Camera.instance.position` and `Camera.instance.rotation` on every frame, as there are no updates when the player stays still.
-This is especially useful when communicating position data to a multiplayer server.
+Since this position & rotation data updates 10 times a second, it also means that checking these values on every frame (30 times a second) will result in many repeat readings.
+This gain in efficiency is especially noticeable when communicating position data to a multiplayer server.

 ```ts
 const cube = new Entity()